flxinxout/BookMaker/README.md

-# BookMaker
+# BookMaker :books:
 BookMaker is a fast Spigot API to create Custom Book for Minecraft 1.8 to 1.16.5.

 ## Features
 - Create a book with your title, author and description
 - Add custom pages with custom texts
-- Customize your texts with hover and click events
+- Customize your texts with hover, click events and colors
-- Give the book to a player or open it SERVER SIDE with a packet implementation
+- Give the book to a player or open it **SERVER SIDE** with a packet implementation

 ## What do you have to care about ?
-- Make sure you have a project on SDK 8 or greater
+- :warning: Make sure you have a project on SDK 8 or greater

-## How to use it
+## How to use it ?
 Just copy the `BookMaker.java` file from the source code and past it into your project.
 <br>